 In the middle of negotiations with Guadagnini we suddenly find Paolo Stradivari offering to send him some sweet pickle

 The Count’s various papers are full of interest.
 A lot of the content is very dry and business-like, but in the middle of negotiations with Guadagnini we suddenly find Paolo Stradivari offering to send him some sweet pickle.
 In other correspondence with the rather long-winded Bolognese violin maker G.A.
 Marchi, Cozio seizes on a mysterious Russian philosopher whom Marchi claims taught him the secrets of his craft.
-Repeated attempts to identify the philosopher are rebuffed, and Cozio and his readers are left with the strong impression that it is all a fantasy.
-His assessments of the various violin makers can be surprising.
+Marchi rebuffs his repeated attempts to identify the philosopher, and we are left with the strong impression that it is all a fantasy.
+Cozio’s assessments of the various violin makers can be surprising.
 Rogeri of Brescia is ‘not a good maker’, Guarneri ‘del Gesù’ (although not known to Cozio by that soubriquet) is only of the ‘third category’ of makers, and Francesco Rugeri’s cellos are also judged ‘third class’.
 Stradivari’s varnish comes in for criticism: it ‘does not stick properly to the wood… will not last as many centuries as… the Amatis’.

 So apart from the historical trail of specific instruments such as the ‘Messie’ through his notes and inventories, there is a lot of varied information – even at one point instructions for how to make sandpaper.
 Cozio has an easy familiarity with the different patterns used by Stradivari, having possession of the forms and designs, and he was able to apply them to the instruments themselves.
-Many of the Stradivari violins he discusses are assigned form letters, ‘P’, ‘PG’, ‘G’ and so forth, something that today’s experts were unable to do until fairly recently.
+He assigns form letters to many of the Stradivari violins he discusses – ‘P’, ‘PG’, ‘G’ and so forth – something that today’s experts were unable to do until fairly recently.
 The Hills plainly had no knowledge of this, and Stradivari’s coded forms remained a mystery to them, leading to one of the very few false notes in their 1902 biography of him, when they misinterpreted the ‘PG’ inscription observed in pegbox mortices as ‘PS’, for Paolo Stradivari.
 Cozio would have known precisely what the letters meant, one hundred years earlier.
-In 1902 all this information was held by his descendent the Marquis Dalla Valle in Turin, unpublished, untranslated and generally unknown.
+In 1902, however, all this information was held by his descendant the Marquis Dalla Valle in Turin, unpublished, untranslated and generally unknown.
 Cozio di Salabue is the missing link between modern expertise and the everyday activity of the great Italian violin makers, and his ‘Carteggio’ is a Rosetta Stone of the history of violin making.